ildar-shaimordanov/psubst/IssuesAndTroubleshooting.md

 ## Peristent needs administrator

-Sometimes the script fails as it requires to be run as administrator (f.i.: see the [issue 15](https://github.com/ildar-shaimordanov/psubst/issues/15)).
-The best recommendation is to give the administrative permissions while executing the script.
+~~Sometimes the script fails as it requires to be run as administrator (f.i.: see the [issue 15](https://github.com/ildar-shaimordanov/psubst/issues/15)).
+The best recommendation is to give the administrative permissions while executing the script.~~

+It was fixed by the [Version 3.0.1 Stable](https://github.com/ildar-shaimordanov/psubst/releases/tag/v3.0.1).

 ## Mapping `A:` or `B:` to a folder on another drive